tsuru/tsuru/docs/contribute/setting-up-your-tsuru-development-environment.rst

 ==================

 tsuru uses MongoDB, so you need to install it.
-For that, you can follow instructions on MongoDB website, download binary distributions (http://www.mongodb.org/downloads).
+For that, you can follow instructions on MongoDB website and download binary distributions (http://www.mongodb.org/downloads).
 You can also use your preferred package
 installer: